Skinner's Sense of Snow: Cultural references

-Release and reception
+Reception

 In its original American broadcast on December 17, 2000, "Skinner's Sense of Snow" received an 8.7 rating, according to Nielsen Media Research, translating to approximately 8.8 million viewers.
 The episode finished in 33rd place in the ratings for the week of December 11-17, 2000, tying with an episode of the ABC sitcom The Drew Carey Show.

 Since its broadcast, the episode has been released twice on home video.
-On November 2, 2004, it was released along with "Homer vs. Dignity", "Dude, Where's My Ranch?" and 'Tis the 15th Season" as part of a DVD set entitled The Simpsons - Christmas 2.
+On November 2, 2004, it was released along with "Homer vs. Dignity", "Dude, Where's My Ranch?" and 'Tis the Fifteenth Season" as part of a DVD set entitled The Simpsons - Christmas 2.
 On August 18, 2009, the episode was again released as part of a DVD set called The Simpsons: The Complete Twelfth Season.
 Matt Groening, Mike Scully, Ian Maxtone-Graham, Tim Long, Matt Selman, David Mirkin, Max Pross and Lance Kramer participated in the audio commentary for the episode.

 Following its home video release, "Skinner's Sense of Snow" received mostly positive reviews from critics.

 In his review of The Simpsons: The Complete Twelfth Season, DVD Verdict's Mac McEntire wrote that, while he prefers "down-to-Earth" episodes, the more "outrageous" episodes like "Skinner's Sense of Snow" are the ones that are "standouts".
 He added that the episode "provides a lot of solid 'cool kids versus dorky adults' comedy", and that the setpiece was the best part of the episode.

 Matt Haigh of Den of Geek described the episode as "gold", and considers it to be one of the season's best episodes.

 The staff of The Journal, while reviewing The Simpsons - Christmas 2 DVD set, described the episode as "memorable", and John McMurtrie of the San Francisco Chronicle cited it as "great".

 Elizabeth Skipper, another reviewer for DVD Verdict, wrote that most episodes that center around Skinner are "a sure thing", and that "Skinner's Sense of Snow" is no exception.

 Both Aaron Beierle and Jason Bailey of DVD Talk argued that "Skinner's Sense of Snow" is one of the best episodes of the season.

 However, giving the episode a mixed review, Colin Jacobsson of DVD Movie Guide described the episode as "mediocre".
 Although he found the children's revolt against Skinner amusing, he argued that the premise was not used to its full potential.
 He concluded his review by calling it "a fairly average program".